TonyCWeng/fireworks/docs/README.md

 ## Minimum Viable Product
 Fireworks should have the following features:

+- There should be a display informing users to click on Alphabetic keystrokes.
 - Predetermined keys should cause a firework animation to occur alongside an appropriate sound.
+- Animations should fade away and not persist on screen.
 - Certain keystrokes should have a pool of animation variations to occur.
-Sound remains faithful to this animation pool.
-- Animations should fade away and not persist on screen.
-- There should be a display informing users to click on Alphabetic keystrokes.
+Consistent sound per key.

 There should also be an appropriate production Readme.